FusionAuth/fusionauth-react-sdk/README.md

 This endpoint must:

 1. Generate PKCE code.
     a.
-The codeVerifier should be saved in a secure HTTP-only cookie.
+The code verifier should be saved in a secure HTTP-only cookie.
     b.
 The code challenge is passed along
 2. Encode and save `redirect_url` from react app to `state`.
 3. Redirect browser to `/oauth2/authorize` with a `redirect_uri` to `/app/token-exchange`